nicofrm/groceryStore_API/readme.md

 ![image](https://github.com/user-attachments/assets/c3db1641-d575-4966-9692-af4f8696b9f6)

-  - the access token provided in the response body, needs to be stored in collation variables
+  - the access token provided in the response body, needs to be stored in collection variables

   Note**
 1. Storing configuration in collection variables - variables are used to store the configurations